microsoft/PubSec-Info-Assistant/docs/features/document_pre_processing.md

 --- | ---
 CHUNK_TARGET_SIZE | The number of tokens the function targets as the maximum per chunk text content to be generated.
 Additional metadata are added to the chunk JSON files as they are created that add roughly 180-200 tokens to the overall size of the chunk JSON file that gets indexed by Azure AI Search.
 So we recommend setting the **CHUNK_TARGET_SIZE** to your overall size target minus 200 tokens.
 MAX_SECONDS_HIDE_ON_UPLOAD | The maximum number of seconds a message will be hidden when initially submitting to the process.
 The actual time a message is invisible is a random value from 0 to this cap.
 This spreads out initial processing so as not to hit a throttling event unnecessarily
-MAX_SUBMIT_REQUEUE_COUNT | The maximum number of times the process will try to process a PDF through Form Recognizer PDF_SUBMIT_QUEUE_BACKOFF | The number of seconds a message will remain invisible after resubmitting to the queue due to throttling during submitting to Form Recognizer
+MAX_SUBMIT_REQUEUE_COUNT | The maximum number of times the process will try to process a PDF through Document Intelligence PDF_SUBMIT_QUEUE_BACKOFF | The number of seconds a message will remain invisible after resubmitting to the queue due to throttling during submitting to Document Intelligence
-POLL_QUEUE_SUBMIT_BACKOFF | How many seconds we will initially wait before trying to retrieve processed results form Form Recognizer
+POLL_QUEUE_SUBMIT_BACKOFF | How many seconds we will initially wait before trying to retrieve processed results from Document Intelligence
-POLLING_BACKOFF | If, on polling the Form Recognizer service, we learn the request is still being processed, the flow will pass a new message back to the polling queue which will become visible after this number of seconds.
+POLLING_BACKOFF | If, on polling the Document Intelligence service, we learn the request is still being processed, the flow will pass a new message back to the polling queue which will become visible after this number of seconds.
 The delay in visibility will increase from this initial value exponentially
-MAX_READ_ATTEMPTS | The maximum number of times we will try to retrieve processed results from Azure Form Recognizer MAX_POLLING_REQUEUE_COUNT | The maximum number of times the process will submit a message to the polling queue SUBMIT_REQUEUE_HIDE_SECONDS | If a throttling event occurs on upload, the message will be resubmitted to the queue up to a maximum amount of times specified in this setting
+MAX_READ_ATTEMPTS | The maximum number of times we will try to retrieve processed results from Azure Document Intelligence MAX_POLLING_REQUEUE_COUNT | The maximum number of times the process will submit a message to the polling queue SUBMIT_REQUEUE_HIDE_SECONDS | If a throttling event occurs on upload, the message will be resubmitted to the queue up to a maximum amount of times specified in this setting
 TARGET_TRANSLATION_LANGUAGE | The target language that the process will translate chunks into ENRICHMENT_BACKOFF | The number of seconds a message will be invisible when resubmitted to the enrichment queue after a failure due to throttling.
 This will increase exponentially for every subsequent time a failure occurs
 MAX_ENRICHMENT_REQUEUE_COUNT | The maximum number of times a message will be pushed to the enrichment queue after a failure in the enrichment function
-FR_API_VERSION | The API version of [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-3.1.0) which you wish to use
+DOCUMENT_INTELLIGENCE_API_VERSION | The API version of [Azure AI Document Intelligence](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-4.0.0) which you wish to use

 Likewise, below are some configuration values of the App Service that you may wish to adapt to your scenario